What Is GPS Tracking?

-A GPS tracker is used to gather low level radio signals from the network of satellites orbiting the Earth and use those signals to determine a wealth of data related to location and position, recording the meticulous data directly to a on-board GPS receiver or transmitting the information to a off-site computer server where that locational data can be accessed by a computer, mobile device or tablet with Internet capabilities.
-The GPS tracking data can be transmitted via cellular data module embedded in the GPS tracker or alternative source such as a radio.
-The data gathered and stored onto the car GPS tracking device can include information such as speed, altitude, longitude positions, latitude positions, times en route, times departed and more.
+A GPS tracker is used to gather low-level radio signals from the network of satellites orbiting the Earth and use those signals to determine a wealth of data related to location and position.
+After recording the meticulous data directly to an onboard GPS receiver or transmitting the information to an off-site computer server all of the information can then instantly be accessed by a computer, mobile device, or tablet with Internet capabilities.
+The GPS tracking data can be transmitted via a cellular data module embedded in the GPS tracker or alternative source such as a radio.
+GPS tracking data gathered and stored onto the car GPS tracking device can include information such as speed, altitude, longitude positions, latitude positions, times en route, times departed, and more.

 When placed in an area with ideal reception, a quality GPS tracker can be accurate up to 2.5 meters, or approximately 6 feet.

 What Is The Benefits Of GPS Tracking

 Regardless if an individual is using a GPS data logger or real-time tracking device, a GPS tracker can be beneficial on many different levels.
 From the consumer perspective, GPS tracking technology can provide security and safety for children, teens, and the elderly.
 In the business world, vehicle tracking devices can boost fleet management efforts, document tax-deductible mileage, and create a method of holding employees accountable for tasks while working inside our outside the office.
 Here are some of the benefits of using a GPS tracking device:

 - Monitor How Fast A Teen Is Driving